johnwbyrd/superpawn/README.md

 - Compatible with cmake build systems
 - Transposition tables to help speed up end game
 - Simple test framework based on [cutechess-cli](http://cutechess.com/)
-- Stalemate and draw by repetition
+- Castling, stalemate and draw by repetition detection
+- Reports distance to mate

 Things it doesn't do
 --------------------